MediaMath/lambda-cron/README.md

 * **Batch task**: submit AWS Batch job.
 * **HTTP task**: send HTTP requests (GET & POST).

-Currently it provides as target 3 AWS services and HTTP requests, but what is most important is that it is ready be extended for other services and, in general, it is ready to reach any service available by an API.
+Currently LambdaCron intergrates with HTTP requests and 3 AWS services.
+It is ready be extended for other services and, in general, it is ready to reach any service available by an API.

 ## LambdaCron CLI